Keyword research guide: focus on intent and conversion

 The future of keyword research (ClickForest predictions)

-Google's SGE (Search Generative Experience) is changing everything.
-At ClickForest, we prepare clients:
+Google’s SGE (Search Generative Experience) is changing everything.
+At ClickForest we prepare clients for this:

 Voice commerce explosion

-Belgian voice commerce is growing 340% annually.
-Our early adopters are already seeing benefits.
+Belgian voice commerce is growing 340% per year.
+Our early adopters are already seeing advantages.

 ClickForest voice strategy includes: